U.S. Route 98 in Florida: Across the Panhandle

-US 98 continues on to Perry through Okaloosa, Walton, Bay, Gulf, Franklin, Wakulla, Jefferson, and Taylor counties, passing through different cities and towns, such as Fort Walton Beach, Destin, Miramar Beach, Florida Santa Rosa Beach, Panama City, Port St. Joe, and Apalachicola, along the beautiful and well-known Emerald Coast and the quieter, less developed Forgotten Coast.
+US 98 continues on to Perry through Okaloosa, Walton, Bay, Gulf, Franklin, Wakulla, Jefferson, and Taylor counties, passing through different cities and towns, such as Fort Walton Beach, Destin, Miramar Beach, Florida Santa Rosa Beach, Panama City, Port St. Joe, and Apalachicola, along the well-known Emerald Coast and the quieter, less developed Forgotten Coast.

 South turn: Concurrency with US 19

-Within the city limits of Perry, US 98 and SR 30 makes a sharp turn to the south along US 19 which is also the northern terminus of Alternate US 27 and is named Byron Butler Parkway.
+Within the city limits of Perry, US 98 and SR 30 makes a sharp turn to the south along US 19 which is also the northern terminus of US 27 Alternate and is named Byron Butler Parkway.
 US 27, which replaces US 98 as an overlapping US route for US 19 heads east along hidden State Road 20.
-It also briefly carries U.S. Truck Route 221 until it reaches County Road 359A (Wright Road).
+It also briefly carries US 221 Truck until it reaches County Road 359A (Wright Road).
+The intersection with US 19/US 27/US 27 Alt./US 221 Truck marks the point where US 98 changes from an east-west to a north-south signed designation, an exception to the conventional numbering scheme for U.S. Highways, under which even-numbered routes are typically signed as east-west routes.

 US 221 terminates at US 98 along with that truck route, and the hidden route SR 55 joins the concurrency.
 In Bucell Junction, State Road 30 turns east State Road 30A near the Perry-Foley Airport.
 SR 30 turns east as it heads towards US 27 east of the Perry City Limits. and SR 55 becomes the sole secret designation.
 Later on, US 19-98-ALT 27 enters Tennille, where it intersects with State Road 51.
 After this the road crosses the Steinhatchee River as it enters Dixie County and begins to make less of a southerly turn and more of an easterly one.
 The rest of the way, US 98 passes through small towns such as Shamrock where it intersects County Road 358 twice.
-The road starts making more of an east turn after this and shortly afterwards encounters CR 351 in Cross City, and then State Road 349 and CR 349 in Old Town, which used to be U.S. Route 129 Alternate.
+The road starts making more of an east turn after this and shortly afterwards encounters CR 351 in Cross City, and then State Road 349 and CR 349 in Old Town, which used to be US 129 Alternate.
 It even contains a Truck Weight station in the median before it follows the left bank of the Suwannee River and intersects the eastern terminus of County Road 55A, before it crosses the Joe H. Anderson Sr. Bridge over the Suwannee River.
 After this it enters Fanning Springs, where it runs along the border of Gilchrist and Levy Counties.
 US 19-ALT 27-98 makes a sharp right turn after the intersection of State Road 26 and finally enters Levy County entirely.
 South of there US 98 continues its pattern of having a limited number of left-turn lanes in the center-median.
 Recent development in the area may lead to the addition of such turn lanes.